cxllmerichie/BrightWin/README.md

 # BrightnessControl - simple app to control the brightness of 2 displays: primary and secondary
-### App supposed to be used only when al least 2 displays are connected to the executable machine
+### App supposed to be used only when at least 2 displays are connected to the executable machine